GavrilenkoA/ML_mutational_learning/README.md

 **Additional data**

-Load datasets of RBD sequences with physical features
+Load datasets of RBD sequences with physical features.

 In a root directory: